River On The Way To Mount Kailash

 AccommodationHotel

-From Dhira-Phuk, a morning walk leads to climbing up for more than two hours to reach the top of Dromo-la pass at 5,630m /18,525ft.
+From Dhira-Phuk, a morning walk leads to a climb of more than 2 hours to reach the top of Dromo-la pass at 5,630m /18,525ft.

 A holy spot close to Mt.
-Kailash facing a great majestic view of Kailash North Face on the high point of the adventure, a big black rock represents goddess Dolma or Dromo (Tara), marked and blessed with thousands of colorful prayer flags.
+Kailash, offering a majestic view of the Kailash North Face, at the high point of the adventure, a big black rock represents the goddess Dolma or Dromo (Tara), marked and blessed with thousands of colorful prayer flags.

 After a short stop, there is a long descent to Lamchu Valley, followed by a nice walk to Zutul-Puk Gompa for the overnight stop, either in the lodge or

-This place is named after a holy cave where poet and saint Milereppa meditated in the early 11th century.
-His footprints can be seen on the cave’s rooftop.
+This place is named after a holy cave where the poet and saint Milarepa meditated in the early 11th century.
+His footprints can be seen on the cave's rooftop.

 Zutulphuk Tibet